kimbjerge/few-shot-novelty/README.md

 The LearnTestNoveltyModelAdv.py will take all models (*.pth) in the directory specified by --modelDir and perform the below operations.

-1. The Bayes threshold is learned with few-shot learning (N-way and 5-shot) on the validation dataset
+1. The Bayes threshold is learned with few-shot learning (K-way and 5-shot) on the validation dataset
-2. A few-shot with novelty is performed on the test dataset (N-way, 1-novelty and 5-shot)
+2. A few-shot with novelty is performed on the test dataset (K-way, 1-novelty and 5-shot)
-3. A few-shot without novelty is performed on the test dataset (N-way and 5-shot)
+3. A few-shot without novelty is performed on the test dataset (K-way and 5-shot)
-4. A few-shot with novelty is performed on the test dataset (N-way, 1-novelty, and 1-shot)
+4. A few-shot with novelty is performed on the test dataset (K-way, 1-novelty, and 1-shot)
-5. A few-shot without novelty is performed on the test dataset (N-way and 1-shot)
+5. A few-shot without novelty is performed on the test dataset (K-way and 1-shot)

 All results are stored in the folder results/test with the filenames *_learn.txt and *_text.txt